-The Mid Autumn Festival is one of China's major holidays, happening during the fall - typically the last week of September or the first week of October.
-When a major holiday happens, so many Chinese locals take that as an opportunity to travel around the country, seeing all the popular sites (the ones you're probably headed to, too).
+The Mid Autumn Festival is one of China's major holidays, happening during the fall — typically the last week of September or the first week of October.
+When a major holiday happens, tons of locals take that as an opportunity to travel around the country, seeing all the popular sites (the ones you're probably headed to, too).

 - Choose your destination strategically

 If you are looking to beat the crowds there are ways to choose where you are going wisely.

 Avoid Big Cities

 Big cities like Beijing and Shanghai will be especially busy during this time.
 They're busy already, like all big cities, so imagine it getting even more crowded than normal.
 Avoid cities like this and instead go to a few smaller cities that won't attract as many tourists.
 We recommend checking out the ones below.Fenghuang is a unique, cute city that has become a favorite of volunteers that visit, even during the holiday.
 It's a village water town so incredibly dreamy and picturesque.
 Don't forget to get a flower crown while visiting!

 Huangshan is your go to area if you love to hike.
 There's the Yellow Mountains to fill your days and also surrounding villages at the base.

 Lines can get pretty long at tourist attractions and who wants to waste their whole day waiting in a line.
 We love Zhangjiajie, but there's a line to enter the national park and then the park operates with a shuttle system so you're going to have to wait in lines just to jump on a shuttle to get to other parts of the park ... then there's lines at the cable car to ride further up the mountain.
 You get the picture.
 I would save exploring this incredible mountain for a different vacation when the rest of the country isn't on holiday exploring it with you.